cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_dashboard_volumes.md

 1. In the dialog box that opens, enter or select the following values.

-   - Volume Name: Specify a name for the volume.
+   - **Volume Name**: Specify a name for the volume.

-   - Description: Optionally, provide a brief description for the volume.
+   - **Description**: Optionally, provide a brief description for the volume.

-   - Volume Source: Select one of the following options:
+   - **Volume Source**: Select one of the following options:

-     - No source, empty volume: Creates an empty volume.
+     - **No source, empty volume**: Creates an empty volume.
 An empty volume does not contain a file system or a partition table.
-     - Snapshot: If you choose this option, a new field for Use snapshot as a source displays.
+     - **Snapshot**: If you choose this option, a new field for Use snapshot as a source displays.
 You can select the snapshot from the list.
-     - Image: If you choose this option, a new field for Use image as a source displays.
+     - **Image**: If you choose this option, a new field for Use image as a source displays.
 You can select the image from the list.
-     - Volume: If you choose this option, a new field for Use volume as a source displays.
+     - **Volume**: If you choose this option, a new field for Use volume as a source displays.
 You can select the volume from the list.
 Options to use a snapshot or a volume as the source for a volume are displayed only if there are existing snapshots or volumes.

-   - Type: Leave this field blank.
+   - **Type**: Leave this field blank.

-   - Size (GB): The size of the volume in gibibytes (GiB).
+   - **Size (GB)**: The size of the volume in gibibytes (GiB).

-   - Availability Zone: Select the Availability Zone from the list.
+   - **Availability Zone**: Select the Availability Zone from the list.
 By default, this value is set to the availability zone given by the cloud provider (for example, us-west or apac-south).
 For some cases, it could be nova.

 1. Click Create Volume.